POSITIONING AND LATCHING

 Here are some basic steps for positioning your baby to nurse.
 If you have pain or feel uncomfortable, try a different position.
 Even small adjustments can make the difference between a painful latch and a painless latch.

 Some general tips are:

 - Position yourself comfortably with your whole body supported including back, arms, and feet.

-- Position baby close to you, with their hips flexed, so that they do not have to turn their head to reach your breast.
+- Position baby close to you, with their belly turned towards you, so that they do not have to turn their head to reach your breast.
 Their mouth and nose should be facing your nipple.
 Their body should be so close that they are touching you.
 If possible, ask a helper to hand you the baby once you are comfortable.